-In 2017 we expanded our position along the Atlantic Margin by securing acreage in Mexico where we plan to drill three exploration wells (two Cairn operated) in 2019, targeting ~500mmboe.
+In 2017 we extended our reach along the Atlantic Margin by securing acreage in Mexico.
+Since then we have actively expanded our position in-country, and now have working interests in four offshore blocks (two Cairn operated).
+Through 2019 & 2020 we plan to drill six exploration wells (two Cairn operated), targeting >700mmboe prospective resources.

-Cairn holds three licences offshore Mexico, in Block 7 (Cairn 35% WI), Block 9 (Cairn operator 65% WI) and Block 15 (Cairn operator 50% WI) covering a total acreage position of 2,080 km2 in a highly prolific, yet under-explored region.
+Cairn holds four licences offshore Mexico, in Block 7 (Cairn 35% WI), Block 9 (Cairn operator 50% WI), Block 10 (Cairn 15% WI), and Block 15 (Cairn operator 50% WI) covering a total acreage position of 2,615 km2 in a highly prolific, yet under-explored region.
 In 2018 we opened an office in Mexico City.

 Simon Thomson, Cairn CEO with Cairn’s Mexico team in Mexico City office